tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 7 - Sensors, Forward Kinematics.md

 Uses the output of the dynamic system as an input to the control decision process.
 More robust differences betweeen the real ad modelled system than open-loop control.

 **Control**
+The study of the process of regulating the output of an actuator or the behavior of a dynamical system.